Archive Negative Effects of Social Media on Physical Health

 Why does blue light affect our sleep?

 Most of the light that we get from the sun is made up of blue light.
 Incidentally, the screens that we use on our phones and tablets emit blue light.
 When we’re exposed to blue light, we become more alert which isn’t what’s supposed to happen at night when we’re about to sleep.
-That’s why blue light affects our sleep.
+That’s why blue light affects our sleep quality.

 How can social media advertisements affect my physical health?

 Social media advertisements can give people a false “ideal” body image.
-Also, studies have shown a link between using social media, obesity, and sleep disturbances.
+Also, studies have shown a link between social media, obesity, and sleep disturbances.
 All of these are physical symptoms of using social media for too long.
 Staring too long at a screen can also lead to eyestrain and headaches.

 How can I fix my posture when using social media?